DGalstyan/RubyTask/README.md

 $ rake db:seed
 </pre>

-Use @rake db:reset@ if you want to empty and reseed the database.
+Use rake db:reset if you want to empty and reseed the database.

 ## Test the App